himanshurajora/ideas/docs/SE essential projects.md

 ## Database

 A database is a collection of data that is organized and stored in a structured format.
 It is used to store and retrieve data for various applications.
-Developing a database is a challenging task that requires a deep understanding of data modeling, database design, and software engineering.
+Developing a database is a challenging task that requires a deep understanding of data serialization, Operating System, IO, Data Structures and Algorithms.

 ## An application that uses a plugin system